-Vegan Beetroot Napoleons with Walnut Chive Cream
+Roasted Beetroot Napoleons with Walnut Chive Cream (Vegan)

 Trim the beetroot and wrap each beetroot in baking paper or foil to roast.
 I prefer to use baking paper as I find it cooks quicker, but if you have foil, by all means use that.
 Before encasing, each beetroot add a splash of olive oil.
 Roast 180 celsius (350 Fahrenheit) for 40 minutes or until tender.